memgraph/docs/docs/tutorials/migrate-from-neo4j.md

 [CSV](/import-data/files/load-csv-clause.md) or
 [JSON](/import-data/files/load-json.md) format, you can import these formats into Memgraph.
-Keep in mind that for importing larger datasets it is recommended to use CSV or pure Cypher queries (Memgraph's CYPHERL format), since they have native Memgraph integrations, and are faster than JSON.
+Keep in mind that for importing larger datasets it is recommended to use CSV format or pure Cypher queries (Memgraph's CYPHERL format), since they can be imported into Memgraph natively, faster than JSON format.

-This tutorial will go through exporting data from Neo4j into CSV files and exporting it into Memgraph using [LOAD CSV](/import-data/files/load-csv-clause.md) query and Memgraph's user visual interface [Memgraph Lab](/memgraph-lab).
+This tutorial will go through exporting data from Neo4j into CSV files and importing it into Memgraph using [LOAD CSV](/import-data/files/load-csv-clause.md) query and Memgraph's user visual interface [Memgraph Lab](/memgraph-lab).

 The sample dataset consists of 3 different kinds of nodes (Employee, Order and